 Each quarter the LACS faculty selects courses that meet requirements for the major.
-For the most recent list, visit clas.uchicago.edu/degree/ctbo.html.
+For the most recent list, visit clas.uchicago.edu/courses.shtml.

 16100-16200-16300/34600-34700-34800.
-Introduction to Latin American Civilization I, II, III. (=ANTH 23101-23102-23103, CRPC 16101-16102-16103, HIST 16101-16102-16103/36101-36102-36103, SOSC 26100-26200-26300) This sequence meets the general education requirement in civilization studies, and need not be taken in order.
+Introduction to Latin American Civilization I, II, III. (=ANTH 23101-23102-23103, CRES 16101-16102-16103, HIST 16101-16102-16103/36101-36102-36103, SOSC 26100-26200-26300) Taking these courses in sequence is not required.
+This sequence meets the general education requirement in civilization studies.
 This course introduces the history and cultures of Latin America (e.g., Mexico, Central and South America, and the Caribbean Islands).
 Autumn Quarter examines the origins of civilizations in Latin America with a focus on the political, social, and cultural features of the major pre-Columbian civilizations of the Maya, Inca, and Aztec.
 The quarter concludes with an analysis of the Spanish and Portuguese conquest, and the construction of colonial societies in Latin America.
 Winter Quarter addresses the evolution of colonial societies, the wars of independence, and the emergence of Latin American nation-states in the changing international context of the nineteenth century.
 Spring Quarter focuses on the twentieth century, with special emphasis on the challenges of economic, political, and social development in the region.
-This course is offered every year.
+This sequence is offered every year.
 Autumn, Winter, Spring.